Gooding High School

 The process to enforce this policy is as follows:

-The student shall be subject to a minimum (3) day suspension by school building administrator;
+- The student shall be subject to a 2-3 day suspension by school building administrator;

-The student shall be subject to a minimum five (5) day suspension by building administrator and five (5) day suspension by superintendent (for a total of ten days); AND
+- The student shall be subject to a minimum five (5) day suspension by building administrator/superintendent.

 The above procedures apply to first and second/subsequent offenses on school property and at school sponsored away or home activities.
 Should a student who participates in school activities be in violation of this policy during an activity/sport season in which the violation occurs off of school grounds and when not under the school’s supervision, the same procedures will apply—except #2 above.
 All students and parents must sign a contract at the beginning of each activity which contains these guidelines and resulting penalties for offenses.